 Doug Garland has been studying the phenomenon for over 10 years after he experienced it first hand in his own career.
 His work brings awareness and clarity to a hidden and often misunderstood human condition.
 Using both recent examples and case studies through history we can begin to better understand the emotional damage and challenges Tall Poppies face.

-In our conversation with Doug, we'll learn more about the Tall Poppy Syndrome and how it relates to bullying, jealousy, envy, resentment and schadenfreude.
+In our conversation with Doug, we'll learn more about the Tall Poppy Syndrome and how it relates to emotional intelligence, the cancel culture, social movements, bullying, jealousy, envy, resentment and schadenfreude.

-Note: If any of your listeners would like to receive a complementary advance review copy of the Tall Poppy Syndrome, they can sign up at douggarland.com.
+Note: If you or your listeners would like to receive a complementary advance review copy of the Tall Poppy Syndrome, they can sign up for complimentary review copy here).

 Doug's book gives readers the truest sense of what TPS actually is.
 Once we can properly give the condition a label, we are more empowered to lessen it's hold on us (and others) before it creates unnecessary emotional scars.